OpenBazaar/openbazaar-desktop/docs/connectionIssues.md

 - In the remote server, in your OpenBazaar server directory, you can enter the command `go run openbazaard.go setapicreds` and follow the instructions.
 - On Linux or Macintosh, you can use this command in your terminal: `echo -n yourpassword | sha256sum` (replace "yourpassword" with your actual password), and paste the hash into your config file.
 - You can use an online hex generator (there are many options, just search for "create hex-encoded SHA-256 hash"), and paste the hash into your config file.

 In the client, you should enter the plain text password in your server configuration.
-The client will send a hashed version to the server.

 ---